 An amortizing loan requires monthly payments that go toward the principal and interest for a set period of time.
 In the early years, payments go mostly toward the loan interest.

 Amortizing loans are common in personal finance.
-If you have a home loan, auto loan, personal loan, or student loan, you likely have an amortizing loan.
+If you have a home loan, auto loan, personal loan, business loan, or student loan, you likely have an amortizing loan.
+Understanding how your amortizing loan works could be helpful if you’re thinking of refinancing, selling a car or house early, or getting rid of mortgage insurance.

 What Is an Amortizing Loan?

-Typically, early payments are largely directed at the interest, and later payments go toward the principal.
+Typically, early payments are largely directed at the interest and later payments go toward the principal.
 Borrowers who make additional payments on the principal, especially early in the loan, can shave time off their repayment schedule and save on total interest paid.

 Recommended: How to Pay Off a 30-Year Mortgage in 15 Years